zenibaba/WinRAR_Activator/README.md

 #### **PowerShell (Windows 10/11)**

-1. Open PowerShell or Terminal.
+1. Open PowerShell or Terminal with administrative privileges.
 You can do this by right-clicking the Start menu.
 2. Copy and paste the command below, then hit Enter:

     ```powershell